jimliddle/EFF-HyperLedger/README.md

 Note your implementation will be called in the main thread of the operation so your handler should process the enent quickly Your Handler should not through any exceptions or fail as the code will be executed in the main thread We recommend that you publish the events to a message system or cache e.g kafka or Redis and then consume from the message system.
-This will keep the lo
+This will keep the latency low.

 # Sample Enterprise File Fabric audit listener with Redis